anhzhang/docs/userManual/source/introduction.rst

 .. code-block:: sh

-   sh$ mpirun --np 2 --hostfile hosts.txt --host thingTwo,thingThree  myApplication
+   sh$ mpirun --np 2 --hostfile hosts.txt --host thingTwo.clarkson.edu,thingThree.clarkson.edu  myApplication

 On the other hand, the following command will result in an error and cannot be executed because the host ``thingFour`` is not in the host file:

 .. code-block:: sh

-   sh$ mpirun --np 2 --hostfile hosts.txt --host thingOne,thingFour  myApplication
+   sh$ mpirun --np 2 --hostfile hosts.txt --host thingOne.clarkson.edu,thingFour.clarkson.edu  myApplication

 The advantage to using both flags is that the ``--host`` flag can specify which hosts to use.
 The ``--hostfile`` flag can be used to